Mannu-devops/gh-workspace/README.md

 Repo containing all the hand-on done for GitHub actio course.
+This has been edited to create PR